Lednerb/bilberry-hugo-theme/README.md

 ```

 ### Audio
 The following audio streaming providers are supported: [Mixcloud](https://www.mixcloud.com/), [SoundCloud](https://soundcloud.com/), [Spotify](https://www.spotify.com/), and [TuneIn](https://tunein.com/).
 Audio files in the `Ogg`, `MP3`, or `WAV` formats, either stored externally or within the site's `static` folder, are also supported.
 There are two options to display audio embeds.

-The first one is to use a post of the `audio` type.
+The first option is to use a post of the `audio` type.
 Use the following command to create your audio post:
 ```bash
 hugo new audio/<post-name>.md
 ```